 Rome bids fond farewell to a favourite son

 In 2000, to celebrate his 80th birthday, the city of Rome made Sordi honorary mayor for a day.

-When he died in 2003, aged 82, there was an immense outpouring of grief in Rome, with more than 250,000 people attending his funeral at the Basilica di S. Giovanni in Laterano.
+When he died on 24 February 2003, aged 82, there was an immense outpouring of grief in Rome, with more than 250,000 people attending his funeral at the Basilica di S. Giovanni in Laterano.